hth/receipt/tools/logstash/readme.txt

 	sudo launchctl unload /Library/LaunchDaemons/logstash.plist
 	sudo launchctl load /Library/LaunchDaemons/logstash.plist

+	Update firewall to allow redis on port 6379; and the reload firewall sudo ipfw add 120 allow tcp from 192.168.1.74 to any dst-port 6379

 	The above steps should get it running on shipper.
 Since central is not created yet it will throw warnings